Lots of giggling.

 This was fun to watch.
 Sometimes it was a note saying they’d received a care package.
 I delivered love notes, surprise candy, and favorite magazines.
 Sometimes I watched people turning locks knowing they’d be getting a demerit slip or bad news from the academic office.
 When we were having a slow day we’d wait for a friend to come in so we could grab his/her hand as he reached into the box.
 We may have enjoyed that part too much.
 (Maybe I should write an entry called “101 Ways to Scare people at a Campus Post Office”).

 Occasionally people would forget we were working behind the walls and begin arguing, gossiping, or kissing.
 Understandably we couldn’t discuss anything we heard or saw at work.

-But this secrecy was too much.
-I was about to tell everyone to either let me in on the fun or get on with my day when I realized what was going on.
+But on this day, the secrecy was too much.
+I was about to tell everyone to either let me in on the fun or get on with my day when I walked past my own box.

 Every day I finished lunch by slicing an apple to dip in honey.
 I didn’t always sit at the same lunch table so who was paying this much attention?
 To know what gifts I would appreciate and my favorite dessert meant that someone had been paying attention for a while.
 That made me nervous.

 My co-workers enjoyed watching me pretend not to care the entire afternoon.
 I could brush people off easily.
 I didn’t want to be mean, but was a little shy and wanted to guard my heart.
 A year or two earlier after a difficult breakup I told God I would not consider serious dating again unless someone pursued me the way He did.
 And even then I wasn’t making any promises.

 But someone left gifts to spark my curiosity.
 On purpose.
 And it was working.
 I caught myself staring at my box instead of looking at my work.
 My imploring glances were ignored.